lupyuen/lupyuen.github.io/src/ox2.md

 }
 ```

-Hence NuttX tried to modify a __Memory-Mapped Register__, and crashed.
+Hence NuttX tried to modify a __Memory-Mapped Register__ that doesn't exist, and crashed.

 _But what Memory-Mapped Register?_